prncss-xyz/constellar/packages/docs/website/docs/05-jotai/02-machine.md

 ): Atom
 ```

-Creates an atom associated to a given event for a given atom.
 Reading the atom will return `true` if sending the event has any effect on the machine.
 Writing to the atom (without parameters) will send the event.

 This is useful for binding an event with a button-like element, hence the name.